I have recently won a jackpot! Im suddenly richer than ever and there is a reason behind it. The story follows as below;

 The third stop was Kalkaji temple located in Katra.
 Each and every place in the city says a lot of Maa Vaishno Devi and her miracles.
 We reached Katra during Navratri and thought it would be too crowded to visit the shrine but to our astonishment, the city was quite empty.
 Guess, everyone thinks the same way.
 And just the evening before our visit 500 buses arrived from UP and Bihar and suddenly the place was full.

 Luckily, we had booked helicopter tickets.
-To get the helicopter tickets, you can buy them online from Shrine Board’s website but it is so difficult.
-The GM of our hotel suggested to meet a travel agent who booked our helicopter tickets but for thrice the normal price (1000Rupees per seat).
-Initially, I was upset that I wouldn’t be able to hike the shrine but glad we did it.
-Both hubby and I suffered with food poisoning that night and kept throwing up with loose motions.
+To get the helicopter tickets, you can buy them online from the Shrine Boards website but it is so difficult.
+The GM of our hotel suggested meeting a travel agent who booked our helicopter tickets but for thrice the normal price (1000Rupees per seat).
+Initially, I was upset that I wouldn't be able to hike the shrine but glad we did it.
+Both hubby and I suffered from food poisoning that night and kept throwing up with loose motions.

-Finally, the day for we had booked Attka Aarti online through Shrine Board’s website.
-We woke up around 8am, we had hardly slept that night, we literally spent our night in the washroom.
+Finally, the day we had booked Attka Aarti online through Shrine Boards website.
+We woke up around 8 am, we had hardly slept that night, we literally spent our night in the washroom.
 I was more worried about my husband who had taken this challenge of bringing our family there and now he is sick.
 I was also down, body felt very weak!

 It was around 11:30-12, the pilgrims from the 500 buses had not made it yet.
 The lines were short so we were able to reach the holy cave just within 20 min.
 If you've booked a return with the helicopter, they provide you VIP darshan and allow you to enter through gate 5.
 Since ours was only one way, we entered from gate 3.
 The darshan was quick and as we finished, the lines just increased to a km or 2.

-This was the most special time of my life; I was sitting in the premises of a place where I was longing to be for last 20 years.
-It was truly magical, I was gazing the whole place, decorated with fresh fruits and flowers, it looked beautiful We were facing the holy cave and then prayers kept going on for an hour and followed by aarti.
+This was the most special time of my life; I was sitting on the premises of a place where I was longing to be for the last 20 years.
+It was truly magical, I was gazing at the whole place, decorated with fresh fruits and flowers, it looked beautiful We were facing the holy cave and then prayers kept going on for an hour and followed by aarti.
 I felt a big connection with the almighty and prayed for each and everyone in the family.
 SHE is the mother of all who protects us from all evil and odds.
-I highly recommend attending aarti, it can be booked in advance directly through Shrine Board’s website, https://www.maavaishnodevi.org/OnlineServices/login.as
+I highly recommend attending aarti, it can be booked in advance directly through Shrine Boards website,https://www.maavaishnodevi.org/OnlineServices/login.as

 We left Katra after breakfast with loads of memories.
 On our way to Jammu, we stopped at Kol Kandoli which is told to be the first darshan before going to Vaishno Devi.

-Our last stop was Raghunath temple, this was another sought temples in Jammu.
+Our last stop was Raghunath temple, this was another sought temple in Jammu.
 And guess what!
 We made it again for Aarti, what a day it was and what a trip!
 Totally blessed; this trip happened to us after 20years and it was fantastic.
-Only one thing was running in mind, again and again, I have won a big jackpot in this trip.
+Only one thing was running in mind, again and again, I have won a big jackpot on this trip.
 Thank you so much God for the opportunity.
-We are ready for another adventure, 😀
+We are ready for another adventure,

 Aerial view of Trikuta Hills from the plane, Jammu to Srinagar.

-I really wish we do this trip again in future, I miss everything so much.
+I really wish we do this trip again in the future, I miss everything so much.